-Salisbury Woodland is bordered by East Park Drive and Woodside Drive and links Blackpool Zoo with Stanley Park
+Salisbury Woodlands is a popular open space in the heart of Blackpool’s urban area.
+Planted in the 1930’s it’s bordered by East Park Drive and Woodside Drive.
+It links Blackpool Zoo with Stanley Park.

 The gardens are designed into the landscape.
 It’s somewhere in the centre of Blackpool where you can find nature at its best.
-Walk the winding paths and listen to birdsong and see insects.
+Walk the winding paths, listen to birdsong and see insects.

 A wide range of wildlife lives in Salisbury Woodlands.
 Look carefully and you might be lucky enough to see Kingfishers darting along the stream.
 There are Tree Creepers, Greater Spotted Woodpecker and Blackcaps.

-The woodland supports colonies of Pipistrelle bats that feed on insects at night.
-In the daytime you’ll see butterflies such as Orange tip, Speckled Wood and Peacock as well as dragonflies who lay eggs in the ponds at the nearby golf course.
+Colonies of Pipistrelle bats live there and feed on insects at night.
+In the daytime you’ll see butterflies such as Orange Tip, Speckled Wood and Peacock.
+Keep an eye out for dragonflies – they lay their eggs in the ponds at the nearby golf course.

-The Friends of Stanley Park and Salisbury Woodlands contribute towards looking after this public green space, through fundraising and practical support.
+The Friends of Stanley Park and Salisbury Woodlands contribute towards looking after this public green space.
+They raise funds and provide practical support.

 The area surrounding the gardens has a fascinating history – many thanks to the Friends of Stanley Park for providing this information.

-At the time you could get a return flight from there to the Isle of Man for jusr £1.80.
-When other companies started flying from Squires Gate Airport in 1936 it closed.
+At the time you could get a return flight from there to the Isle of Man for just £1.80.
+It closed when other companies started flying from Squires Gate Airport in 1936.

 Initially it was the air traffic control building and one hangar, now known as Hangar E. Four more large hangars were later added where Wellington Bombers were assembled and flown off site.